 Hematemesis is common.
 It is often due to "prolapse gastropathy" in which there is bleeding of the mucosa of the proximal stomach as intense retching forces the cardia up into the lower esophagus where it is squeezed and bruised.
-Although hematemesis of this type seldom causes serious blood loss, it does not preclude bleeding from the esophageal mucosa or from Mallory-Weiss tears.
+Although hematemesis of this type seldom causes serious blood loss, it does not preclude significant blood loss from the esophageal mucosa or a Mallory-Weiss tear.

 Monitor the pH of vomitus.
-If it remains below 4.5, increase the IV dose of H-2 blocker.
+If it remains below 4.5, increase the IV dose of H-2 blocker or PPI.